Cat scratch fever is a bacterial infection. It can start after a scratch or bite from a cat, kitten, or rarely a dog.

 - Over-the-counter pain relievers—to manage discomfort

-- Antibiotics—may be used for people who are very ill or have weak immune systems
+- Antibiotics by mouth or IV—for people who are very ill or have weak immune systems

-- Try to avoid scratches or bites from a cat or kitten.
+- Try to avoid scratches or bites from cats or kittens.

 Centers for Disease Control and Prevention https://www.cdc.gov